mblayman/mattlayman.com/content/building-saas/2020-02-06-fast-forms-updateview.md

 title: "Fast Forms With UpdateView - Building SaaS #44"
 description: >-
     In this episode, we worked on an edit view.
-    We used Django's generic UpdateView to add the process and test drove the creation of the view to verify things every step of the way.
+    We used Django's generic UpdateView to aid the process and test drove the creation of the view to verify things every step of the way.
 type: video